-- Selecting tree species for planting along the foreshore zone that have a wide tolerance for soil moisture conditions and temperature changes (associated with climate change); - Locating any future permanent structures on higher elevated land where possible or fill/elevate via building design to create an increased pad height; - Implementing regular vegetation and shoreline monitoring to allow early detection of any detrimental impacts potentially associated with sea level rise to allow for early action to be undertaken; - Incorporating potential sea level rises into the design, maintenance or replacement of roads along the foreshore, access paths, jetties etc, and, - Installing erosion control infrastructure along the foreshore edge.
+- Selecting tree species for planting along the foreshore zone that have a wide tolerance for soil moisture conditions and temperature changes (associated with climate change); - Locating any future permanent structures on higher elevated land and setback from the flood fringe where possible.
+Minor fill/elevate via building design to create an increased pad height may be considered; - Implementing regular vegetation and shoreline monitoring to allow early detection of any detrimental impacts potentially associated with sea level rise to allow for early action to be undertaken; - Incorporating potential sea level rises into the design, maintenance or replacement of roads along the foreshore, access paths, jetties etc, and, - Installing erosion control infrastructure along the foreshore edge.